envoy/envoy-environment-locker/README.md

 The queue is maintained in Redis, and there is no database dependency.

+### Why did we make this?

+Envoy has a staging environment that developers can use to test code changes before they're deployed to production.
+Only one developer should be making changes to the staging environment at a time, so an informal system developed wherein a developer would post in the #staging-checkout Slack channel to see if it was available to use.
+This ended up causing several problems:

+* A non-answer in #staging-checkout didn't necessarily mean staging was available - it could have been that the person using it was busy and didn't see the Slack message.
+* Sometimes many developers would request to use the staging environment around the same time, resulting in confusion and time spent discussing "who gets it next".

+We created this tool to maintain a simple queue and give an easy interface for viewing, adding to, and removing from the queue.
+It's saved us time and decreased confusion.

 ### Setup

 Clone this repo, make sure you have the correct version of ruby installed, and `bundle install`.